Type-safe bitwise operations - TL;DR

 : equivalent to!!(e1 & e2)

-Alternatively, there is the options logical_and
+Alternatively, there is the option BOOST_FLAGS_LOGICAL_AND

 , which enables operator&&